 Alcohol use is commonly connected to serious accidents and traumatic injuries.
-Without it, you’re more likely to avoid falls as well as traffic accidents caused by others or by your own impaired driving.
+Without it, you’re more likely to avoid falls and traffic accidents caused by impaired driving.
 These safer scenarios become possible more quickly with even short-term sobriety.

-Alcohol use daily can increase the risk of certain types of cancers, including mouth, esophageal, and breast cancers.
-Without it, you may face less risk of developing those same types of cancer or other cancers.
-It’s not clear yet exactly what kind of impact quitting drinking will have on the overall potential for cancer risks in each person.
+Alcohol use daily can increase the risk of certain cancers, including mouth, esophageal, and breast cancers.
+Once you quit drinking alcohol, you may face less risk of developing those same types of cancer or other cancers.
+It’s not yet clear exactly what impact quitting drinking will have on each person’s overall potential for cancer risks.

 Begin Your Recovery Today With Origins

 Origins Recovery Center is a well-known care provider offering a range of treatment programs targeting recovery from substance use, mental health issues, and beyond.
 We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
 It’s our primary mission to provide a clear path to a life of healing and restoration.